Jaden Philogene: Aston Villa

+Early career

 Philogene was signed by the Aston Villa academy from the Pro:Direct Academy in London in January 2018.
 He spent time on trial at a number of clubs in the English Football League, reportedly including Brentford, before settling at Villa.

 After impressing for the Under-23 squad, and reportedly attracting the interest of Barcelona, Paris Saint-Germain and Borussia Dortmund, Philogene signed his first professional contract with Aston Villa.

-On 19 May 2021, Philogene was given his first team debut, coming on as a late substitute in a 2–1 victory for Aston Villa against Tottenham Hotspur at the Tottenham Hotspur Stadium.
+On 19 May 2021, Philogene was given his first-team debut, coming on as a late substitute in a 2–1 away victory for Aston Villa against Tottenham Hotspur.

-Stoke City (loan)
+Loans

-On 21 January 2022, Philogene joined EFL Championship side Stoke City on loan until the end of the 2021–22 season.
+On 21 January 2022, Philogene joined Championship club Stoke City on loan until the end of the 2021–22 season.
 The following day, Philogene made his Championship debut as a late substitute in a 3–2 home defeat to Fulham.
 Philogene played 11 times for Stoke, scoring once in a 3–0 win against Swansea City on 8 February 2022.

-Cardiff City (loan)

-On 26 July 2022, Philogene joined EFL Championship side Cardiff City on loan until the end of the 2022–23 season.
-He made his debut for Cardiff on 6 August 2022, as a late substiute in a league defeat to Reading.
+On 26 July 2022, Philogene joined Championship club Cardiff City on loan until the end of the 2022–23 season.
+He made his debut for Cardiff on 6 August 2022, as a late substitute in a league defeat to Reading.
 Philogene scored his first goal for Cardiff on 13 August, the deciding goal in a 1–0 victory over Aston Villa's bitter rivals Birmingham City.